Special Assistant Attorney General- Washtenaw County

-- Drafting and/or reviewing affidavits and search warrants, and petitions/orders under 18 U.S. Code § 2703d.
+- Drafting and/or reviewing affidavits and search warrants, and petitions/orders under 18 U.S. Code § 2703d; or equivalent experience.

 Applicant MUST submit at least one (1) representative sample of their legal writing along with a resume and cover letter to Steven Hiller, Chief Assistant Prosecuting Attorney at email@example.com.
 Put "SAKI SAAG" in the subject line.

 The Washtenaw County Prosecutor's Office regrets that it cannot pay travel expenses for applicants to attend interviews.

 This position is fully funded through the Office of the Michigan Attorney General Sex Assault Kit Initiative Grant on a year to year basis.
 The position will end when all SAKI cases are resolved, or at the discretion of the Attorney General or the Washtenaw County Prosecuting Attorney.
 There is no promise of SAAG employment beyond the period for which the grant is funded.
 There are no fringe benefits associated with this position.